micmejia/bible-dump/AMPC/Joshua/Josh 10.md

 So Joshua smote all the land, the hill country, the South, the lowland, and the slopes, and all their kings.
-He left none remaining, but utterly destroyed all that breathed, as the [^a]Lord, the God of Israel, commanded.
+He left none remaining, but utterly destroyed all that breathed, as the Lord, the God of Israel, commanded.